 Welcome to part 3 of the Financial Aid Finder’s five-part FAFSA Workshop.
-As the month of February winds its way down, many of you have just days or weeks left to finish up your FAFSA.

 Today, we are taking a look at some of the most common mistakes students make when completing their FAFSA.
 I know this process can feel overwhelming when you first get started, but it’s important to stay focused.
 Mistakes on the FAFSA are serious business, since they can delay the processing of your application by three weeks or more.